sruupl/batflat/docs/en.md

 Structure
 ---------

 The structure of themes in Batflat is very simple.
-Just create a new folder in the `themes/` directory and the `index.html` file, which will be the default template for the subpages.
+Just create a new folder in the `themes/` directory and the following files:

++ `index.html` — default template for subpages
++ `manifest.json` — theme informations
++ `preview.png` — screenshot showing the theme *(optional)*

 Each subpage can use another template, so besides the mentioned file, you can also create another, eg `xyz.html`.
 Template selection is available in the admin panel while creating a page.
 There are no rules about CSS and JS files.
 There is full freedom.

 In the theme folder you can also create your own module views.
 To do this, you need to create a directory `modules/module_name` and `*.html` files with names corresponding to the names of the original views.
 For example, the view of the contact form should be contained in the following path: `themes/theme_name/modules/contact/form.html`.
 Batflat automatically detects a new view and uses it instead of the module default view.